Habbie/pdns/docs/backends/generic-sqlite3.rst

 This schema contains all elements needed for master, slave and superslave operation.

-If you have an existing database with an older schema, please use ``sqlite3 -bail`` when updating the schema.

 .. warning::
   It is not possible to replace the sqlite3 database file while PowerDNS is running.
 Specifically, using ``rsync`` to distribute sqlite3 databases